ericman314/UnitMath/README.md

 // TODO: example
 ```

+If the `prefix` or `simplify` options are set (which they are by default), the `toString` and `format` methods will try to simplify the unit before outputting.
+This can be prevented by calling `.to()` on a unit with no parameters, which will return a new unit that will *not* be simplified automatically.

 ### Namespace Functions

 - `unit.config(options:object)` -- Configure a new unit namespace with the given options (see TODO: link)